christian-mack/SFMack/README.md

 # About Me

-- 🔭 I’m currently working on a passion project
+- 🔭 I’m currently working on a ReDesigning my portfolio
-- 🌱 I’m currently learning Wordpress development
+- 🌱 I’m currently learning UI UX design
 - 💬 Ask me about current passion project
 - 📫 How to reach me: christian.ak.mack@gmail.com
 - ⚡ Fun fact: I have seven years professional experience working in fine dining restaurants as a Chef